 What is a Mantra?

-Sanskrit mantras have been an important part of a holistic yoga practice.
+Sanskrit mantras have been an essential part of a holistic yoga practice.
 You may have experienced the power of mantras in your yoga class or a chanting session.
 The word mantra is comprised of two words man and tra.
 Man means the conscious and subconscious mind and tra means system.
 So mantras can be defined as a system to control or affect our conscious and subconscious mind.
 Mantras are made up of sounds that can be used to control the mind.
 Mantras can also be a word or phrase with a specific meaning attached to it, or without meaning.

-What a mantra is not
+What a Mantra is Not

-Mantras and yoga
+Mantras and Yoga

 The mind naturally wanders.
-Mantras act as a tool to reign in the mind, back to present time and back to the intention of the practice.
+Mantras act as a tool to reign in the mind, back to the present time and back to the intention of the practice.
 Mantras can control the mind by giving it direction and focus.
 When we chant a Sanskrit mantra and know the meaning of it, we are then able to steer the mind in a positive direction and keep it focused.
-This is why setting an intention before a yoga class is so important.
+This is why setting an intention before a yoga class is so helpful.
 If we have an intention, we have direction.

-The Benefits of Mantra
+The Benefits of Mantras & Chanting

 Mantras are in the Sanskrit language.
 As explained, mantras must be understood and pronounced correctly to have any meaningful impact.
 You can enjoy various benefits such as: